NordicSemiconductor/asset-tracker-cloud-docs/docs/azure/nRFCloudLocationServices.rst

             appRegistrationClientId=$APP_REG_CLIENT_ID \\
             b2cTenant=${B2C_TENANT:-nrfassettrackerusers} \\
             keyVaultName=${APP_NAME:-nrfassettracker} \\
-            enableNrfCloudAGPSLocationService=true \\
+            enableNrfCloudAGNSSLocationService=true \\
             nrfCloudTeamId=*your team ID*

-This command enables the ``agpsQueuedDeviceRequestsHandler`` function to resolve A-GPS requests from devices using the nRF Cloud Assisted GPS Location Service API.
+This command enables the ``agnssQueuedDeviceRequestsHandler`` function to resolve A-GNSS requests from devices using the nRF Cloud Assisted GPS Location Service API.

 Store the service key into the key vault as follows: